TheBinarNod3/The-EVMPwST-Project/README.md

 *The project is not intended to support any illegal activities or other illegal activities.*

+*Please, people, report bugs and I will fix them, ask questions and I will answer them, I am here to help you.*

 *The project is open-source; anyone can modify it and share it, providing a visible link to the main repository in the description.
 Please contact me before publishing a fork.*